gromero/htm/README.md

 ### [threads01.c] (threads01.c)

 What happens when a multithread process gets a signal:
-- Does it stop all threads?
+- Does it stop all the threads in a process?
 - Does it stop a single thread at random?

 This simple code installs a signal handler.
 Since it is done before the thread